 Otherwise, you may end up spending too much time applying to apartment complexes that won’t accept you anyway.
 Which apartment complexes accept felons?
-Is there felon friendly housing near me?
+Is there felon-friendly housing near me?
+Where can one find housing for felons and their families?

 Finding Felony approved apartments near me is not an easy task.
 Felons must remember that rental managers have the right to run background checks on applicants.
 Therefore, the apartment complex is going to find out about your criminal record at some point.
 Nevertheless, this may not stop them from renting to you.